emqx/emqx-docs/en_US/modules/kafka_consumer.md

 4).
 MQTT message subject

 5).
-MQTT theme service quality
+MQTT topic service quality

 6).
 Kafka Max Bytes (the maximum number of bytes of messages consumed each time from Kafka)